Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - Connect your Game Boy to Arduino with serial cable, open the serial console in 115200 bauds and print as with a real Game Boy Printer.
 - Copy paste text obtained from the Arduino serial output into Entry_file.txt
 - Open Octave/Matlab code "Main_Decoder.m"
-- Choose some color palettes (default is OK).
+- Choose some color palettes and printing options (default are OK).
 - Run and wait for completion, code is fast on Matlab, slower with Octave.
 - Enjoy your images.
 The code outputs both pixel perfect and paperlike images, can handle compressed protocol, custom palettes and the many variations of the Game Boy printing protocol.